GoogleCloudPlatform/community/tutorials/run-symfony-on-appengine-standard/index.md

 ## Send emails

-The recommended way to send emails is to use a third-party mail provider such as [Sendgrid][sendgrid], [Mailgun][mailgun] or [Mailjet][mailjet].
+The recommended way to send emails is to use a third-party mail provider such as [SendGrid][sendgrid], [Mailgun][mailgun], or [Mailjet][mailjet].
 Hosting your application on GAE, most of these providers will offer you up to 30,000 emails per month and you will be charged only if you send more.
 You will have the possibility to track your email delivery and benefit from all the feature of a real email broadcasting system.

 ### Install